mdn/content/files/en-us/web/api/htmllinkelement/disabled/index.md

 The **`disabled`** property of the {{domxref("HTMLLinkElement")}} interface is a boolean value that represents whether the link is disabled.
 It only has an effect with style sheet links (`rel` property set to `stylesheet`).

 If `disabled` attribute is specified in the HTML when it is loaded, the stylesheet will not be loaded during page load.
 Instead, the stylesheet will be loaded only when the `disabled` property is set to `false` or removed.
-Setting the `disabled` property in the DOM causes the stylesheet to be removed from the document's {{domxref("Document.styleSheets")}} list.
+Setting the `disabled` property using JavaScript causes the stylesheet to be removed from the document's {{domxref("Document.styleSheets")}} list.

 It reflects the `disabled` attribute of the {{HTMLElement("link")}} element.